C2.2 Determine whether given sets of addition, subtraction, multiplication, and division expressions are equivalent or not.

 7 time 5 equals 7 times 2 plus 7 time 3.This equation is represented by 2 grids.
 First grid: 2 columns of 7 squares each.Second gride: 3 columns of 7 squares each.

-Without calculation, students may already notice that the numerical expression on the left is also represented to the right of the equality symbol, but in two separate parts.
-Next, ask students to represent number sentences using open arrays.
+Without doing calculations, students may notice that the numerical expression on the left is quivalent to the expression on the right of the equal sign.
+Next, ask students to represent the number sentences using open arrays.

 Example 2